How to Care for Your Stoma After Leaving Hospital

 Shower protector - If you prefer to shower with your pouch off, it's good to consider using a stoma shower protector.
 This will protect your stoma from perfumed shower gels or bubble bath soaps.
 Also, for instance, if your stoma is emptying a bit whilst showering, it keeps waste from leaking into your body or into the shower tub.

-Once you start to get the hang of it, managing an ostomy is simple, and taking care of a stoma is not complicated,
+Once you start to get the hang of it, you can care for your stoma and manage it successfully.
+Like I mentioned earlier, taking care of a stoma is not complicated,

-Take gentle exercises, like walking.
+Asides proper management, take gentle exercises, like walking.
 This is good for you.
-And whenever you feel ready, you can gradually increase your activities, which will in turn improve circulation.
+And whenever you feel ready, you can gradually increase your activities, which will, in turn, encourage and improve circulation.
+Also, ensure you pay attention to your diet and avoid some foods that will upset your digestion and excretion of waste.

-And when you become more comfortable with your condition, you must resume normal daily activities and start living your life once again.
+When you finally become more comfortable with having an ostomy and managing your stoma, you must resume your normal daily activities and start living your life once again.

 © 2010 Alobeda